-All full-time junior faculty, and graduate and undergraduate students at Columbia University and Barnard College
+All full-time junior faculty, and graduate and undergraduate students at Columbia University, Barnard College and Teachers College.

-To apply, please submit the following as a single PDF document by 5:00 p.m.
-EST on Friday, February 23, 2018 to Roshana Nabi, CSS Project Manager ([email protected]) with “Seed Grants for Interdisciplinary Projects in Science and Society” in the subject line of the email:
+To apply, please submit the following as a single PDF document to Roshana Nabi ([email protected]) with “Seed Grants for Interdisciplinary Projects in Science and Society” in the subject line of the email:

 - Cover page, including title of proposal, principal investigator(s) and departmental affiliations, an executive summary of the project, and the total funding amount sought